As of August 2017, The Fiber Closet brick-and-mortar shop closed. Shop online only.

 She was a member of 4-H and became a 4-H leader.
 In 4-H, she enjoyed sewing and cooking.
 4-H taught her record keeping.

-For a number of years, Cheryl was a volunteer at Billie Creek Village where she demonstrated knitting, spinning yarn, and weaving rugs.
+For years, Cheryl was a volunteer at Billie Creek Village where she demonstrated knitting, spinning yarn, and weaving rugs.

-Cheryl loves researching new techniques and taking classes in all sorts of fiber related and cooking venues.
+Cheryl loves researching new techniques and taking classes on all sorts of fiber related and cooking venues.

 Check out Cheryl’s blog at Cheryl Moreo.
 She blogs about all things crafty, cooking, and lifestyle.